tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

     - note that this line of code is using [*method chaining*](https://medium.com/backticks-tildes/understanding-method-chaining-in-javascript-647a9004bd4f)
     - the docs for `http.createServer()` are here: https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener
 - the third line of code logs out the port number, which will be 3000 when we are running the app locally on our machine
-- see the screeenshot below
+- see the screeenshot below:

 <hr>